Report the theft or loss of an artwork or valuable item to the Art Loss Register for registration on the database.

 Registration after a loss or a theft means that you will benefit from the ALR’s extensive worldwide checks on sales of valuable possessions.
 The widespread use by ALR investigators and law enforcement authorities throughout the world of the database maximises the chance that any attempt to sell your item will be discovered.
 Over 360,000 searches are carried out each year on items prior to sale, on behalf of government and law enforcement, auction houses, art fairs, dealers, banks and lenders, museums and galleries, pawnbrokers and private individuals.

 In the event that the ALR discovers that your item is being offered for sale, you will be contacted to determine the legitimacy of the sale.
 Working with the relevant law enforcement agency, the ALR will investigate any unauthorised sale and assist in the recovery of the item to you, the legitimate owner.

-Any uniquely identifiable item can be registered online, loss registrations are charged on a per item basis.
+Any uniquely identifiable item can be registered online.
+Loss registrations are charged on a basis of £10, US$15 or €15 per item (plus VAT where applicable), but please contact us directly in case of a large theft.

 The registration of items on the database assumes your agreement to this commercial agreement.